AGM-158 JASSM: Japan

-Improved JASSM versions
+Improved versions

 AGM-158B JASSM-ER

 The US Air Force studied various improvements to the AGM-158, resulting in the development of the JASSM-Extended Range (JASSM-ER), which received the designation AGM-158B in 2002.
 Using a more efficient engine and larger fuel volume in an airframe with the same external dimensions as the JASSM, the JASSM-ER is intended to have a range of over 575 mi compared to the JASSM's range of about 230 mi.
 Other possible improvements were studied but ultimately not pursued, including a submunition dispenser warhead, new types of homing head, and a new engine giving ranges in excess of 620 mi.
 The JASSM-ER has 70% hardware commonality and 95% software commonality with the original AGM-158 JASSM.

 The first flight test of the JASSM-ER occurred on May 18, 2006 when a missile was launched from a U.S. Air Force B-1 bomber at the White Sands Missile Range in New Mexico.
 The initial platform for the JASSM-ER is the B-1.
 While both the original JASSM and the JASSM-ER are several inches too long to be carried in the internal weapons bay of the F-35 Lightning II, the F-35 will be able to carry both missiles externally, which would compromise the aircraft's stealth features.

 The JASSM-ER entered service with the USAF in April 2014.
 Although the B-1 was initially the only aircraft able to deploy it, it was later integrated onto the B-52, F-15E, and F-16; the B-1B can carry a full load of 24 JASSM-ERs, the B-2 16 missiles, and the B-52 outfitted with the 1760 Internal Weapons Bay Upgrade (IWBU) is able to carry 20 JASSM-ERs, 8 internally and 12 on external pylons.
 It is also carried on U.S. Navy F/A-18E/F Super Hornet and F-35C fighters.
 The Air Force approved full-rate production of the JASSM-ER in December 2014.
 Integration of the JASSM-ER onto the B-52 and F-16 was expected to wrap up in 2018, with the F-15E completed after that; it was announced that the JASSM-ER achieved full operational capability on the F-15E in February 2018.
 Lot 15 production contract, awarded in June 2017 was the first consisting entirely JASSM-ER.